 2020 - A version customised for India is being deployed in Jharkhand state.

-2020 - We completed our IeDA approach with the digitalization of protocols for antenatal, delivery and postnatal care.
+2020 - We completed our IeDA approach with the digitalisation of protocols for antenatal, delivery and postnatal care.

 2021 - IeDA-maternity is implemented in Burkina Faso and in Guinea.